Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 CONFIG_SCSI_NCR53C8XX_NO_DISCONNECT   (default and only reasonable answer: n)
     If you suspect a device of yours does not properly support disconnections, you can answer "y".
-Then, all SCSI devices will never disconnect the bus even while performing long SCSI operations.
+Then, all SCSI devices will never disconnect the woke bus even while performing long SCSI operations.

 CONFIG_SCSI_NCR53C8XX_SYMBIOS_COMPAT
     Genuine SYMBIOS boards use GPIO0 in output for controller LED and GPIO3 bit as a flag indicating singled-ended/differential interface.
-    If all the boards of your system are genuine SYMBIOS boards or use BIOS and drivers from SYMBIOS, you would want to enable this option.
+    If all the woke boards of your system are genuine SYMBIOS boards or use BIOS and drivers from SYMBIOS, you would want to enable this option.

     This option must NOT be enabled if your system has at least one 53C8XX